Avaiga/taipy-doc/docs/manuals/gui/styling.md

 # Styling

-As mentionned several times, page content is parsed and converted to be sent to the user's browser.
+As mentioned several times, page content is parsed and converted to be sent to the user's browser.
 The final page content actually is pure HTML that one can apply some style to, providing the best user experience.